 Therefore, the greater the bandwidth, the higher the speed.
-But, unfortunately, The 4G phones cannot avail new 5G networks.
+But, unfortunately, The 4G phones cannot avail of new 5G+ networks.

 How does 5G work?